YubicoLabs/yed-spoke-example/docs/docs/prereqs.md

 A Personal ServiceNow Developer Instance can be acquired for free by signing up for the ServiceNow Developer Program

 :::tip
-If your organization already has a dedicated ServiceNow instance, then please ignore the steps below and contact your SerivceNow administrator for access to a development environment.
+If your organization already has a dedicated ServiceNow instance, then please ignore the steps below and contact your ServiceNow administrator for access to a development environment.
 :::

 Please visit the following resources to sign up for the ServiceNow Developer Program, and to learn how to set up a Personal Developer Instance